-Garlic breath may not be what you had in mind this Valentine’s Day, but this aromatic ingredient may help you maintain healthy blood flow.
+This aromatic ingredient may help you maintain healthy blood flow.
 Garlic is full of sulfur compounds like allicin that work like antioxidants to help protect cells from damage.
 When taken as part of a healthy lifestyle, garlic can support healthy blood pressure and help keep cholesterol within a normal range.6,7

 Omega-3s are essential fats that help maintain the health and integrity of every cell in your body.
 They’re also widely recognized as good supports for circulation and healthy triglycerides.

 Two types of omega-3s, EPA and DHA, are well-known for the variety of health benefits they offer.
 EPA may be especially important to heart health, recent research suggest.
 Some research (not conclusive at this point) shows that the consumption of these two nutrients may cut down the risk of coronary heart disease.